Skip to content

 Overcoming the fear of starting a new art journal – final thoughts

-I read a wonderful article where artists share how it’s like to have the fear of creating but still make beauty.
+I read a wonderful article where artists share what it’s like to have the fear of creating but still make beauty.

 In the article, the author states: